 Best AKG headphones Buying Guide: Welcome to What Hi-fi?'s round-up of the best AKG headphones you can buy in 2021.

 AKG's bumper crop of in-ear, on-ear, wireless and noise-cancelling headphones can be overwhelming for first-time browsers and buyers.
-A number of them are acoustically impressive – but which is the right pair for you?
+A number of them are acoustically very impressive – but which is the right pair for you?

 To help you get straight to the good stuff, we've tested a number of AKG headphones and listed our top picks below.
 Each one comes highly recommended – you just need to decide which is best for you.